Princeton-CDH/lenape-timetree/content/leaves/brotherton-res.md

 sort_date: 1758
 tags:
 - reservations
-- resistance
+- activism
 - treaties
 title: Brotherton Reservation
 ---

 Under the terms of the 1758 Treaty of Easton , the first Native reservation in the colonies – Brotherton Reservation – is established near Medford Lakes, now known as Indian Mills, NJ.
 Brotherton is intended to “accommodate” (or concentrate) Lunaapeew who refuse to leave their land.
-David Brainerd appointed guardian of Lunaapeew now called Brotherton Indians.
+David Brainerd is appointed guardian of Lunaapeew now called Brotherton Indians.